The Wednesday Cricket Club

 The Wednesday Cricket Club, founded in 1820, became one of the pre-eminent cricket clubs in the Sheffield area.
 It was the direct forerunner of Sheffield Wednesday Football Club.
 It was reformed in 2011 and has risen from Section 7 in the Mansfield District League to Section 2 in 2017.
-Its midweek side play in Division A of the Sheffield Alliance Midweek League in 2018 having won Division B in 2017.
+Its midweek team played in Division A of the Sheffield Alliance Midweek League in 2018 after winning Division B in 2017.